gophergala2016/chopher/README.md

 # Chopher (Chopin + Gopher)

-Chopher is for fun experimental project that hashes files as music.
+Chopher is a for fun experimental project that hashes files as music.